Issues & Priorities

 I believe we need to decentralize the government and give more power to the states; ultimately, this shift in power will also help balance the budget.

 We should also alter the cost of degrees to the value of the degree.
-If you are going to school to be a doctor or lawyer, we will be making an income that will allow you to pay back your loans.
+If you are going to school to be a doctor or lawyer, you will be making an income that will allow you to pay back your loans.
 If you are getting a degree, such as interior design, that makes thirty thousand a year, how will you afford to pay back a hundred-thousand-dollar loan?

 The degree should not cost more than the one-year average salary of the job you will get with the degree.